 - Robots can perform repetitive and dangerous tasks more quickly and safely than people.

 - VR/AR allows people to virtually present on remote or risky sites, provides an immersive and realistic training platform for workers, and allows architects and designers to see and construct projects in a way never before possible.

 - IoT-enabled analytic tools are cheaper and more ubiquitous than ever before, and have the potential to create an entirely interconnected construction site: location tracking of workers, for example, provides data for productivity tracking and construction site safety.
 Smart construction equipment can prevent theft and alert employees to maintenance needs.

 Construction is expected to grow to $1.5 trillion by 2020, and infrastructure construction is growing at a similar rate: by 2030, the global investment in infrastructure will top $70 trillion.
 Technology is advanced enough to provide real advantages to that market, and cheap enough that those advantages create real savings.

 The tech is there; the price is right; and the opportunity is enormous.
 The next step is widespread adoption.

-Kiddar Capital is an active investor in construction tech and plans to place additional capital into this sector.
+Kiddar Capital is an active investor in construction tech.
 Kiddar Capital construction technology investments to date include: